Breast Augmentation – what decisions will you need to make?

 You can calculate the best width implant for you by measuring one breast horizontally across your cleavage, and subtracting 1cm from this figure.
 Then it’s a case of deciding on how projected you’d like your breasts to be.

 Essentially, if you’re looking for a more natural appearance from your breast augmentation surgery, you’ll want to stick with low to moderate profile.
-If you’d prefer a more glam look, you’ll probably want higher profile.
+If you’d prefer a more emphasized look, you’ll probably want a higher profile.